Gospel Reading for Palm Sunday (Passion Sunday) – Year C - Daily Catholic Mass Reading

 "Simon, Simon, behold Satan has demanded to sift all of you like wheat, but I have prayed that your own faith may not fail; and once you have turned back, you must strengthen your brothers."

 "Lord, I am prepared to go to prison and to die with you."

 But he replied,

-"I tell you, Peter, before the cock crows this day, you will deny three times that you know me."
+"I tell you, Peter, before the rooster crows this day, you will deny three times that you know me."

 He said to them,

 "When I sent you forth without a money bag or a sack or sandals, were you in need of anything?"

 "No, nothing, "

 "But now one who has a money bag should take it, and likewise a sack, and one who does not have a sword should sell his cloak and buy one.
 For I tell you that this Scripture must be fulfilled in me, namely, He was counted among the wicked; and indeed what is written about me is coming to fulfillment."